• Home

 About This Song

-“I Remember You” was written in 1941 by Victor Schertzinger and Johnny Mercer.
-It was first used in the 1942 movie The Fleet’s In (directed by the composer Schertzinger), where it was introduced by Dorothy Lamour.
+“I Remember You” was written in 1941 by Victor Schertzinger and Johnny Mercer for the 1942 film The Fleet’s In (directed by the composer Schertzinger), where it was introduced by Dorothy Lamour.
 It is said that Mercer wrote the lyric for Judy Garland, with whom he was said to be in love.
 The song has been widely recorded over the decades and remains popular today.
 Notable recordings include those by Tony Bennett, Chet Baker, Doris Day, Ella Fitzgerald, Diana Krall, and Dinah Washington.

 About This Version

-Tony Bennett recorded “I Remember You” in 2004 for his album The Art of Romance.
-It was arranged and conducted by Johnny Mandel.
+Tony Bennett recorded “I Remember You” in 2004 for The Art of Romance.
+Johnny Mandel wrote the arrangement and conducted the orchestra.

 Filed Under: Song of the Day Tagged With: Johnny Mandel, Johnny Mercer, The Art of Romance, Tony Bennett, Victor Schertzinger